doctrine/orm/docs/en/cookbook/working-with-datetime.rst

-Working with DateTime Instances
+Working with DateTimeInterface Instances
 ===============================

-There are many nitty gritty details when working with PHPs DateTime instances.
+There are many nitty gritty details when working with PHPs DateTimeInterface instances.
 You have know their inner workings pretty well not to make mistakes with date handling.
-This cookbook entry holds several interesting pieces of information on how to work with PHP DateTime instances in Doctrine 2.
+This cookbook entry holds several interesting pieces of information on how to work with PHP DateTimeInterface instances in Doctrine 2.

-DateTime changes are detected by Reference
+DateTimeInterface changes are detected by Reference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When calling ``EntityManager#flush()`` Doctrine computes the changesets of all the currently managed entities